Interested in Creating a Gun Trust in North Carolina? We Can Help

 Reasons to Have a Gun Trust in North Carolina

 You should consider having a gun trust as a firearm owner in North Carolina for many reasons.
-While a common reason is to secure the transfer of your firearms to someone trustworthy after you die or become incapacitated, other benefits of establishing a gun trust include:
+While a common reason is to secure the transfer of your firearms to someone trustworthy after you die or become incapacitated, other benefits of establishing a gun trust include privacy, flexibility, and easier multi-user access.
+For a broader look at the tradeoffs, see our overview of the pros and cons of gun trusts in North Carolina.

 Protect Your Identity